Take it from the horse’s mouth: your equine career starts here.

 You’ll choose from two concentrations: a career in equine science, or a general concentration that allows you to customize your coursework to prepare for additional academic study or transfer to other less traditional equine-related careers.

 Through the program’s rich curriculum, you’ll focus on the development of equine industry skills including the care and training of horses, riding, driving, breeding, and business and stable management.
 Some of our core courses include Equine Anatomy and Physiology, Equine Stable and Management, Equine Nutrition, Fitting and Marketing of the Equine, Equine Reproduction and Breeding Management, and Equine Health and Lameness.

-You also will get to work one-on-one with a selection of more than 350 horses on site, and also experience some of the finest equine facilities in the country.
+You also will get to work one-on-one with a selection of nearly 200 horses on site, and also experience some of the finest equine facilities in the country.

 Additionally, the state-of-the-art SUNY Morrisville Equine Rehabilitation Center (ERC) showcases the college’s signature equine facilities.
 One of few publicly accessible equine rehabilitation facilities in the Northeast, the ERC offers equipment and rehabilitation techniques to keep healthy horses conditioned, and to help injured equine athletes recover post-injury or post-surgery.

 Like many students in this program, you may continue in Morrisville’s Bachelor of Technology degree program in Equine Science.